 #3: Know Your State and Local Tax Laws

 Tax laws vary by municipality, so it’s important to become familiar with the expectations laid out in state laws and local tax laws.
-This information can usually be found on local and state government websites, or by requesting additional info from your state’s department of revenue.
+This information can usually be found on local and state government websites.

 #4: Plan Your Reporting and Filing Schedule